udu-games/UDU_SDK_package/Documentation~/udu-sdk-reference.md

 ##### Description

  *Returns the trackpad coordinates from the console.
-When touching the trackpad it returns values (x,y,z) otherwise it returns '0'.*
+When touching the trackpad it returns values (x,y,z) otherwise it returns '0'.
+The values that are returned for (X == up & down, Y == right & left) are (-1.0f, 1.0f), while the middle of the trackpad is (0.0f, 0.0f).
+(Z == depth), still returns raw trackpad data.*

 ##### Properties